Ribston Hall High School

 Ribston Hall High School is a selective grammar school with academy status in Gloucester, England, for girls between the ages of 11 and 18.
 It was founded in 1921.

 Admissions

 It also has a sixth form for both girls and boys.
 It is situated south of Gloucester city centre on Stroud Road (B4072), between Linden and Tredworth, a few hundred metres west of the Cross Country Route.

 History

 It was known as High School for Girls, Ribston Hall.
-It became a grant maintained school in April 1990.

 In 1886 Ribston Hall was known as The Ladies' College.

+1963 aircraft incident

+On the morning of March 27 1963, Vickers Varsity G-APAZ crashed on top of a house near to the school in Tuffley.
+The twin-engined aircraft narrowly missed the school, by only feet.
+Both pilots were killed.
+Girls in the hockey field saw the aircraft approaching at a low level.